machine-party-modding/Machine-Party-Mod-Loader-Installer/README.md

 4. Shortcut also makes toggling between vanilla and modded much easier

-### Common issues

-**Modded doesn't work**

-Check your game folder to see if you have the `mods` folder or `Machine Party__modded.pck` file.
-If not, you likely installed to the wrong folder.
-Check the file location of the `Machine Party Modded` shortcut to find the uninstaller, then try installing again.
-[Use the `Browse Local Files` button](https://www.youtube.com/watch?v=_ETOk98WN1A) if you aren't sure where your game folder is.
-There is also a more detailed video tutorial here: https://youtu.be/bKLGPkOzQ7Y

 ### Known issues
 - [virustotal](https://www.virustotal.com/gui/file/6cc1d4afeeb7304e332ae6810fdf946f19a3ecd70f1763492eee8b2e824da6fb/detection) has a couple false positive results